core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 more appropriate.

-If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible the client did not recognize the error code and the server MAY respond with a more generic error code (e.g., 5.03).
+If a client repeats a request that was answered with 4.29 before Max- Age time has passed, it is possible that the client sent multiple requests before receiving the first answer or that the client did not recognize the Response Code.
+To slow down clients that do not recognize the 4.29 code, the server MAY respond with a more generic error code (e.g., 5.03).
 Server MAY also limit how often it answers to a client, e.g., to once every estimated RTT (if such estimate is available).
 However, both of these methods add per-client state to the server which may be counterproductive to reducing load.

 # CoAP Client Behavior